FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Nail grinding.
 Do you want to learn more about it?
 If you’ve ever thought about cutting your dog’s nails at home, more than likely, you would want to know how to use a dog nail grinder properly.

 First, should you use a nail grinder?
 Is a nail grinder better than a nail trimmer?
-These are great questions that many dog owners have to ask themselves.
-Here’s everything that you need to know about how to use use a nail grinder.
+I personally like grinders over trimmers as they create a more smooth and well-shaped nail.
+They also grind gradually so it is easier for me to avoid the quick and cause accidents.
+Here’s everything you need to know about how to use use a nail grinder.

 How To Tell If Your Dog’s Nails Are Too Long?

 As a general rule of thumb, your pet’s nails should not be touching the ground.
 If your furry friend’s nails do touch the ground, it’s probably time for a trim.

 You can always visit a vet to determine whether or not your pet’s nails are too long.
 If you visit a vet, and he decides Fido’s long nails need to be fixed, he will likely suggest using a dog nail grinder to get your dog’s nails trimmed.

 As a loving dog owner, you probably want to know the benefits of nail grinding.
 Check out why trimming your pet’s nails with the best dog nail grinder is much better than a traditional dog nail trimmer like guillotine clippers.

 - Once your dog gets used to the vibrations, nail grinding doesn’t cause it any pain.

 - As compared to trimming dog nails with clippers, nail grinding results in perfect, natural-looking tips, unlike the sharp tip or edges formed by a regular nail trim from a nail clipper.